There’s no way to determine whether a sitemap will benefit an SEO campaign. But there’s no harm in creating one.

 Creating HTML Sitemaps For SEO

-Creating an HTML sitemap is important, ensuring that it’s not built in a pagination sequence.
+An HTML sitemap is essential, ensuring it’s not built in a pagination sequence.
 You have to develop two-page types, namely index and sitemap pages.
 The index sitemap will include links to important pages, while the sitemap page will consist of a list of links to relevant content pages on your website.

 Regarding the number of links on each page, Google had set the limit to 100.
-But now, there is no such limit on any page.
+But now, highlighting the difference between HTML sitemap and XML sitemap becomes crucial.

 Make sure you create a flat website structure that equally distributes the link value to every content page on the site.
 This can be done by listing new pages on the initial index page of the sitemap.